 - 1) The P&F Treasurer will be responsible for the financial transactions of the Committee in consultation with the school finance office. - 2) The P&F Treasurer shall present to each Executive and General Meetings a complete statement of income, expenditure and investments.
 In the report the treasurer shall also include a statement of approved but not yet completed transactions, in order to inform the Committee of the balance for unallocated funds. - 3) The funds of the P&F Committee must be kept in the name of the P&F Committee in a financial institution decided by the P&F Executive Committee.
-Two P&F Executive Committee members, other than the Treasurer, shall have joint signature rights on the bank account/s.
-These other authorised members must be confirmed and approved by the P&F Executive Committee.
-The Treasurer will have 'view only' rights to accounts and may set up but not authorise transactions.
+Any two P&F Executive Committee members shall have joint signature/authorisation rights on the bank account/s.
+Those persons having authorisation to sign bank authorisations will be confirmed by motion at the Annual General Meeting.
 The school's Finance Officer is also to have 'view' rights to enable monthly accounts to be prepared. - 4) The P&F Treasurer shall have discretion to decide in placing money between transaction account and special savings account etc., and to decide from time to time to keep a smaller amount in cash, which can be used for floats at events and the like. - 5) Proper books and accounts shall be kept and maintained either in written or printed form in the English language showing correctly the financial affairs of the P&F Committee and the particulars usually shown in books of a like nature.
 The formal accounts will be recorded and maintained by school staff with the assistance of the Treasurer. - 6) All expenditure will be either approved by or ratified at a P&F meeting. - 7) The auditor of the School must, as part of the School audit, examine transactions undertaken by the P&F to ensure they reflect a true and fair view of activities for the year.